kaviarjs/nova/DOCUMENTATION.md

 ## High Performance Queries

+Deeper queries are run in parallel, make sure you have a connection `poolSize` of 10.
+This can be configured when creating your `MongoClient`.

+If you have a lot of nested fields, you also have the `$all: true` field at your disposal, sending out a large projection to Mongo can make it slower, there can be cases where you want all or 99% of fields.

 We can benefit of extreme rapid BSON decoding through JIT compilers as long as we know not only the fields, but their type too.
 This is done with the help of [@deepkit/bson](https://github.com/deepkit/deepkit-framework/tree/master/packages/bson) and [@deepkit/type](https://deepkit.io/documentation/type).

 ```ts